melodyloveless/creativeCodingFall2026_template/README.md

 # p5.js multi sketch template

+This is a test.
+To see if it's connected.
+Again.

 Please use this tempate to create a repository that contains your coursework for Creative Coding this semester.
-When you are creating a new item in your repository (either notes from a lecture, or a new assignment) please follow these two steps:
+When you are creating a new item in your repository (either notes from a lecture, or a new assignment) please follow these two steps: s
 1. make a copy of the "template" folder and rename it to match your given activity (week1 or assignment1, for instance).
 2. add a line to the list in the "index.html" file in the root folder of your repository, which will create a link to your new activity: